-- a) Monthly Invoice accompanied by a detailed report, every month through the project end date. - b) Content or updates as needed for Quarterly Reports
+- a) Monthly Invoice accompanied by a detailed report, every month through the project end date. - b) Content or updates as needed for Quarterly Reports a) Copies of all permit applications, materials, and regulatory correspondence.

-Task 5: Permitting and Regulatory Requirements (found under Phase 2 of the RFP Scope of Consultant Services)
+Task 5: Permitting and Regulatory Requirements

-Consultant prepares all applicable federal, state and local permit applications and gain regulatory approvals as required.
+The consultant will prepare all applicable federal, state, and local permit applications and gain regulatory approvals as required.
 Prepare materials and ensure compliance with National Historic Preservation Act, National Environmental Policy Act and Endangered Species Act.